 A. . .
 B. . .
 C. . .
 Always Be Closing, Always Be Closing!

-Every Monday we endured a Glengarry Glen Ross style sales meeting where pressure was exerted, jobs were threatened, laughter was a scarce commodity, and in the end we would huddle up for a pep talk that would somehow take the edge off the ass-chewing we had just received.
+Most meetings were cordial even fun but when the numbers got tight and the pressure from the home office was high, we endured a Glengarry Glen Ross style sales meeting.
+You know, or maybe you don’t, the type of meeting where pressure was exerted, jobs were threatened, laughter was a scarce commodity.
+In the end of these sessions, we would huddle up for a pep talk that would somehow take the edge off the ass-chewing we had just received.
 Gender was not a shield as male as well as female reps were “called on the carpet” in front of their peers to “explain themselves” aka what the hell happened out there last week?

-None of this would impact me as greatly as an assignment I was handed 3 months into my job on a high energy Friday in the middle of summer.
+None of this survival of the fittest environment would impact me as greatly as an assignment I was handed 3 months into my job on a high energy Friday in the middle of summer.
 My assignment was to go out to a new account, for which I was being given the chance to manage, meet the principal and make a good impression.
-The business: San Francisco AIDS Foundation in the heart of the Castro district.
+The business: The San Francisco AIDS Foundation in the heart of the Castro district.

 My Life Changed But I Didn’t Know It Yet

 I had heard of AIDS but I was completely unaware of the magnitude of the epidemic that was about to slam into our country ferociously killing friends, family, and neighbors alike.
-Instead I was nervous, having been unabashedly ripped and teased by my colleagues, about heading into the Castro a straight kid with little experience or knowledge of what it meant to be gay.
-All we knew, and I am talking about the collective of friends and colleagues, was the paranoid stereotypes.
+Instead I was nervous, having been unabashedly ripped and teased by my colleagues, about heading into the Castro.
+I was a inexperienced straight kid with little knowledge of what it meant to be gay and face the discrimination these people faced.
+All my collection of friends and colleagues knew, at the time, was the paranoid stereotypes foisted upon us by older adults and a less than forgiving media.

 The life altering impact of my visit began as I opened the door and was greeted with the gaunt frailty and far-away stares of sick men appearing more like Auschwitz victims than citizen of a vibrant San Francisco.
 Open, oozing sores both dark and large were visible on many who were seated in the waiting room.
 The receptionist, seeing my innocence, quickly ushered me into a separate room to wait on the office manager who would be my contact.